rharbird/microbit-challenges/docs/source/tutorials/images.rst

 * Try out some of the built-in images to see what they look like.
 * Animate the ``Image.ALL_ARROWS`` list.
 How do you avoid looping forever (hint: the opposite of ``True`` is ``False``).
 Can you change the speed of the animation?
 * Make your own image.
 Next try to make it fade out and then fade in again?
+* Make a sprite, use a single LED on the display.
+Can you make it jump when you press a button?